drug-design/course/docs/chapters/success-stories-in-drug-discovery.md

 ### Starting Point: Venom Causes Drop in Blood Pressure

-Intrigued by the drastic drop in blood pressure observed in a person bitten by a Brazilian viper, a team led by Rocha e Silva extracted the viper's venom to study its properties.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='success-stories-in-drug-discovery/starting-point-venom-causes-drop-blood-pressure-28e3a184'><i class='fa fa-play' aria-hidden='true'></i></button>Intrigued by the drastic drop in blood pressure observed in a person bitten by a Brazilian viper, a team led by Rocha e Silva extracted the viper's venom to study its properties.
 One of Rocha e Silva's postdoctoral students went to London with samples of venom in the mid 1960s to work in the laboratory of Sir John Vane, who at that time was actively involved in the study of angiotensin I, angiotensin II and ACE.

 ![](https://media.drugdesign.org/course/success-stories-in-drug-discovery/captopril_starting_point.png){: loading=lazy }
 #### Snake Venom Acts on the ACE Cascade

-There were great reservations at that time about the role of Angiotensin I and II in hypertension but while studying the effects of the venom on the angiotensin system, Vane and Bakhle showed in 1968 that something in the venom appeared to be a potent inhibitor of ACE.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='success-stories-in-drug-discovery/snake-venom-acts-on-ace-cascade-b8c1f5cb'><i class='fa fa-play' aria-hidden='true'></i></button>There were great reservations at that time about the role of Angiotensin I and II in hypertension but while studying the effects of the venom on the angiotensin system, Vane and Bakhle showed in 1968 that something in the venom appeared to be a potent inhibitor of ACE.
 Realizing that this discovery could be of importance in treating cardiovascular diseases, Vane, who was a consultant to the U.S. pharmaceutical company Squibb, suggested that they study the effects of the snake venom in order to find out whether angiotensin II was involved in regulating blood pressure.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[nce]: New Chemical Entity: a compound not previously described.